 At the heart of every successful classroom is a well-designed course.
 In this seminar, we will consider the basics of a “backwards design” approach to course development that seeks to align course goals, assessments, and instruction.
 We’ll also talk about how course structure can impact student learning and classroom climate.
 This seminar will cover some of the material previously included in the “Syllabus Design” session.
-Stacy Grooters will facilitate this workshop.
+Stacy Grooters will facilitate this session.
 Lunch will be provided.
-Enrollment is limited; please register as soon as possible, but no later than January 16th.
+Enrollment is limited; please register as soon as possible, but no later than May 28th.

 Register for the ACT Seminar: Course Design (Required)

 Getting Started in Online and Hybrid Contexts (Elective)

 Monday, June 18, 2018, 12:00 - 1:00 PM, CTE Seminar Room - O'Neill 251

 Many institutions are increasing their numbers of online and hybrid course and program offerings.
 As an instructor, the opportunity to teach in a new modality creates the potential to expand traditional ways of teaching and enhance engagement for learners.
 This interactive workshop will be a starting point for you to critically reflect on your perceptions and experiences as pertains to online & hybrid teaching and learning.
 It will also allow you to explore strategies for bridging the gap between expectations and the realities of online and hybrid teaching.
 Keisha Valdez will facilitate this session.
 Lunch will be provided.
 Enrollment is limited; please register as soon as possible, but no later than June 11th.